 How to Zip Up Traffic around Work Zones and Crashes

-When traffic slows to a crawl and two travel lanes are merging into one, use the Zipper merge to keep everyone moving.
+When two travel lanes are merging into one and traffic slows to a crawl, use the Zipper merge to keep everyone moving.
 Here’s how:

 Use both lanes.

 Yep, both of them.
 All the way to the merge point.

 Using both lanes means the highway has more “capacity” to keep traffic moving along.
 Everybody wins.

 Left lane.
 Right lane.
 Left lane.
 Right lane.
 When cars smoothly yield to one another, everyone’s wheels keep rolling.